canoyro/milk-ecs-challenge/README.md

 ## Roll Out A New App Version

+The preferred release path is GitHub Actions.
+Change files under `app/`, open a pull request, and merge it into `main`.
+The app workflow builds the image, tags it with the Git commit SHA, pushes it to ECR, and redeploys the ECS service with that immutable image URI.

-Edit `app/index.template.html`, change the visible version from `v1` to `v2`, then build and push a new immutable image tag:
+For a manual fallback, build and push an explicit image tag:

 ```bash
 repository_uri=$(aws cloudformation describe-stacks \